 PLAB 2

-The GMC offers PLAB 2 tests throughout the year at their clinical assessment centre in Manchester.
-As with the PLAB 1 test, you can view available places and book your test through your GMC online account; remember you’re not able to do this until you’ve received your PLAB 1 results.
+The GMC offers PLAB 2 tests throughout the year at their two clinical assessment centres in Manchester.
+As with the PLAB 1 test, you can view available places and book your test through your GMC online account; remember, you’re not able to do this until you’ve received your PLAB 1 results.

 PLAB cost